po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu-Polymorhphism/README.md

 * It's complete when you create three variables that are instances of each class you have made
 * It's done when you have the three objects you've created execute the `sayHi` method
 * It's done when you execute `code` and `saySkill` methods from the instances you have created for `Backend` and `Frontend`
+* It's done when you have overwritten the `sayHi` method for both the `Frontend` and `Backend` prototype.

 ## 💡 Hints

 * How could we use the `extends` keyword to inherit methods from a parent class?

 * How could the `super` give us access variables and methods from the constructor class?

+* How can we overwrite methods using the the prototype?

 ## 🏆 Bonus